 Activity 3: Get Literary at Ernest Hemingway’s Home

-Ten miles south-east of Havana is the small town of San Francisco de Paula and ‘Finca Vigia’ (the lookout farm), the former home of American novelist, short story writer, and journalist, Ernest Hemingway.
+Ten miles southeast of Havana is the small town of San Francisco de Paula.
+There you’ll find ‘Finca Vigia’ (the lookout farm), the former home of American novelist, short story writer, and journalist, Ernest Hemingway.
 His home remains just as he left it and is a very interesting place to explore.

 Follow this link for more information on visiting the Cuban Home of Ernest Hemingway, and get a preview from our visit in this video:

 Every night a cannon fires from La Cabaña Fort, on the other side of the harbor.
 You have to drive through the tunnel to get there.
 During the colonial era, the sound of the cannon marked the end of the day when the city gates would close for the night.

 These days the gates remain open.
 Instead you can enjoy a reenactment of the 18th century ceremony prior to the cannon being fired at 9pm.
 It’s best to get here around 8pm in order to secure a good viewing spot.

 1 Great Place to Stay in Havana with Kids